javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/09-class/article.md

 The value of `this` inside `User.staticMethod()` is the class constructor `User` itself (the "object before dot" rule).

-Usually, static methods are used when the code is related to the class, but not to a particular object of it.
+Usually, static methods are used to implement functions that belong to the class, but not to any particular object of it.

 For instance, we have `Article` objects and need a function to compare them.
 The natural choice would be `Article.compare`, like this: